nus-cs2103/website-base/admin/lectures.md

 ****Handouts****: There are no handouts.
 All learning materials are organized around topics, are given in Web format, can be found in the [Textbook]({{baseUrl}}/se-book-adapted/index.html) section (organized by topics), and are also embedded in the {{ url_schedule }} (organized in the order they are covered).
 {% if not tic4001 and not tic4002 %}

 ****Slides****: Our lecture slides are not suited for printing or to be used as a reference during the lecture/exams.
 They are only an aid for lecture delivery.
-Slides will be uploaded to LumiNUS *after* the lecture.
+Slides will be uploaded to Canvas *after* the lecture.
 {% endif %}
 </div>